-The problem for Young Living is that neither the USDA nor the FDA has certified his ingredients as organic.
-The quality assurance is not guaranteed.
+The problem for Young Living is that neither the USDA nor the FDA has certified its ingredients as organic.
+Quality assurance is not guaranteed.
 The oils have failed the GC/MS test which exposed synthetic ingredients inside the oils.

 The oils do their job and are packaged in the right bottles.
 The marketing plan is through the MLM business plan making it hard to find a good customer region.

-The word is that the company is run more like a cult than an essential oil business and that may be why some hyper sales reps used their websites to claim they’re essential oils cured ebola.
+The word is that the company is run more like a cult than an essential oil business and that may be why some hyper-sales reps used their websites to claim their essential oils cured ebola.

 Besides essential oils, Young Living has different diffusers and other tools for sale as well as products for different areas of your home and health.
 What this means is that you have a lot of products you can sell in order to make a living.

 The company owns farms on 6 continents to meet its production demands and make sure there is enough product for all of its reps to sell.
 Their website is better than others we have seen and has lots of information on it.